zhufucdev/MotionEmulator/README.md

 ```

 My own service is involved to provide online features like self update,
-which is optional and shouldn't be included in unofficial builds
+which is optional and shouldn't be included in unofficial builds.

-However, it is still possible to build with your own service
+However, it is still possible to build with your own service.
 ```shell
 cd app
 echo SERVER_URI="<Your Server>" >> server.properties